Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

   ![New trigger](../../Assets/Screenshots/ActindoWorkFlow/Workflows/EditTriggerNewTrigger.png "[New trigger]")

 4. Enter a descriptive name for the trigger in the *Name* field.
+    The entered name is displayed above the trigger input line.

 5. Enter the applicable namespace of the desired model in the *Model* field, for example a PIM product.
+  The entered namespace is displayed to the right of the trigger name above the trigger input line.

   > [Info] The data models can be taken from the relevant API documentation.